 Normally, as an added level of security, the characters you type for the passphrase are not visible on the screen.
 However, if you are sure that no one is watching (either physically over your shoulder or scanning for the radio waves emitted by your monitor) and you would like to see the characters of your passphrase as you type, select the Show Keystrokes checkbox.
-See The Passphrase Quality Bar (on page 304).
+See The Passphrase Quality Bar (on page 268).

-Caution: It is strongly recommended that you use a supported keyboard layout when you are creating a passphrase for your disk or partition protected with PGP Whole Disk Encryption (for more information, see Supported Keyboards (on page 140)).
+Caution: It is strongly recommended that you use a supported keyboard layout when you are creating a passphrase for your disk or partition protected with Symantec Drive Encryption (for more information, see Supported Keyboards (on page 121).
 The Whole Disk Encryption log-in screen assumes you are using one of these keyboard layouts when you type your passphrase to authenticate.
 Using a different keyboard layout could result in problems authenticating.
-For more information, see Authenticating at the PGP BootGuard Screen (on page 160).
+For more information, see Authenticating at the PGP BootGuard Screen (on page 137).

-- 6 Confirm that you have the user access arrangement that you want, then click Encrypt. - 7 Read the information in the dialog box, and then click OK. - 8 To see how much of the disk has been encrypted, refer to the Encryption Progress bar. - 9 To stop the encryption process temporarily, click Stop, then click Pause in the dialog box is displayed.
-To resume, click Resume.
-You may be prompted for the appropriate passphrase.
+- 6 Confirm that you have the user access arrangement that you want, then click Encrypt. - 7 Read the information in the dialog box, and then click OK. - 8 To see how much of the disk has been encrypted, refer to the Encryption Progress bar.